-Occupying a 300 acre area in Bangalore's business district, Cubbon Park is a popular place for walkers, joggers, nature lovers, and anyone who just wants to laze around.
-The park was named after the erstwhile Commissioner of Bangalore, Sir Mark Cubbon.
+Occupying a 300-acre area in Bangalore's business district, Cubbon Park is a popular place for walkers, joggers, nature lovers, and anyone who just wants to laze around.
+The park was named after the erstwhile Commissioner of Mysore, Sir Mark Cubbon.
 Many ornamental and flowering trees, both exotic and indigenous, can be found there.
 Kids will enjoy the special Bal Bhavan play area and aquarium inside the park.

-Built in 1954, Vidana Soudha is a landmark of Bangalore, next to Cubbon Park.
-This enormous building is a massive example of neo-Dravidian architecture, with four domes on its four corners.
-It houses the Legislative Chamber of Karnataka Government, as well as accommodates many government departments.
+First opened in 1956, Vidana Soudha is a landmark of Bengaluru and is located next to Cubbon Park.
+This enormous building is a massive example of neo-Dravidian architecture, complete with four domes on its four corners.
+It houses the Legislative Chamber of Karnataka Government and accommodates many other government departments.
 Unfortunately, it's not open to the public but is stunningly illuminated at night.

 Attara Kacheri (High Court) and Surroundings